t0gun/blog/content/_index.md

 ## How do I introduce myself?

-I build and maintain software systems, secure critical infrastructure, and occasionally contribute to [open source](https://github.com/t0gun) on GitHub.
-This site exists to  help me solidify what I’m learning, breaking or failing at.
+I build and maintain software systems, secure critical infrastructure, and I also contribute to [open source](https://github.com/t0gun).I write about things I am learning or failing at, sometimes my posts are not technical and might just be a reflection about something,a problem or a fix.You can dig in if interested.
 You can reach me through email (apprentice_py{at}icloud.com).